noncom/sx-tubes-manual/README_v0.0.1.md

 ## Overflow Device

-Collects everything that doesn't fit into other specified Receivers.
+Overflow is a device that collects everything that doesn't fit into other specified receivers.

-Structure:
-1. Is a __Minecraft Piston__
+The central block of an Overflow tube device is the same as for the Receiver Piston, which is just a normal __Minecraft Piston__.
+It is recognized as a tube Overflow Device if it is:
-2. Connected to a Grid by a Glass Tube
+1. Connected to a Grid by a Glass Tube
-3. Has an inventory block in front of it, for example a Chest.
+2. Has an inventory block in front of it, for example a Chest.
-4. Has a Control Sign on it that describes and configures the device.
+3. Has a Control Sign on it that describes and configures the device.

 ### Overflow Device Sign Commands